guitarrapc/githubactions-lab/README.md

 See [workflow_call](#reusable-workflow) section for actual sample.

 > [!WARNING]
-> Avoid using the `workflow_run` event to control workflow execution order.
-As the [official documentation](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#workflow_run) mentions, running untrusted code on the workflow_run trigger may lead to security vulnerabilities.
+> Concider avoid using the `workflow_run` event to control workflow execution order.
+As the [official documentation](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#workflow_run) mentions, running untrusted code on the `workflow_run` trigger may lead to security vulnerabilities.
 These vulnerabilities include cache poisoning and granting unintended access to write privileges or secrets.

 ### Job execution order control with needs